clferrari/FacePartsSwap/README.md

 --part : part to be swapped (face, nose, eyes, mouth, eyebrows) --debug : if True, saves intermediate results --cropImg : if the face needs to be detected and cropped, this can be set to True

+### Limitations

+Some known limitations of the approach, as described in the paper, are:

+1. In case of landmark detection errors or strong pose differences, the method can fail in performing the swap, mostly for the entire face.

+2. Difficulty in handling eyeglasses

+Help us making the method more robust by reporting any issues you find using our code!

 ### Citation